• Skip to primary navigation

 Churma made from baked bati

-• For Ladoo the flour needs to be coarse (dardara) not super fine.
-To achieve that, add Ladoo atta you get at Indian store along with whole wheat flour .
-Also add a bit of suji or rava to get the right texture.
+• For Ladoo, the flour must be coarse (dardara), not super fine.
+To achieve that, add Ladoo, which you get at an Indian store, along with whole wheat flour.
+Also, add a bit of suji or rava to get the right texture.

-• Use very less liquid to knead the dough, dough needs to be stiff.
-You can use water but I personally prefer milk to use.
+• Use very little liquid to knead the dough because the dough needs to be stiff.
+You can use water, but I personally prefer using milk.

-• Divide the dough in small portions to cook, make sure to flatten them out for even cooking.
+• Divide the dough into small portions to cook, flatten them for even cooking.

-• If frying, be patient while frying them.
-Fry them on low to medium heat for 12-15 minutes.
+• If frying the Churma Ladoo, fry on low to medium heat for 12-15 minutes.

-• Roast the chopped nuts in ghee before adding to churma, roasted nuts enhance the flavor.
-You can change the quantity as per your liking, add as much or as little to your preference.
+• Roast the chopped nuts in ghee before adding to churma because roasted nuts enhance the flavor.
+You can add as much or as little to your preference.

-• Add sugar or jaggery powder only after churma mixture comes to room temperature.
+• Add sugar or jaggery powder only after the churma mixture comes to room temperature.

-• If you use hard jaggery then, grate it else use jaggery powder.
-You can also use half sugar and half jaggery if jaggery flavor is overwhelming for you.
+• If you use hard jaggery, then grate.
+Otherwise, you can use jaggery powder.
+You can also use half sugar and half jaggery if the jaggery flavor overwhelms you.

 Churma Ladoo – Baked version with Jaggery